-- Make all staff aware of any changes or additions to: - o Policy and procedure, - Legal requirements - Recommended best practice, - o Planned safety training applicable to them; and - o Instruction on any new technology, equipment or changed working practice. - Establish a dedicated area of the company intranet on Health and Safety and Fire Safety.
+Make all colleagues aware of any changes or additions to:

+- Policy and procedure,

+- Legal requirements

+- Recommended best practice,

+- Planned safety training applicable to them; and

+- Instruction on any new technology, equipment or changed working practice.

+Establish a dedicated area of the company intranet on Health and Safety and Fire Safety.

-- Undertake an annual audit of all health and safety practices and compliance with relevant legislation and approved codes of practice by external advisors. - Report the findings to the Management Team and Health and Safety Committee; and - Report annually to the Board on health and safety activity, to include; - Accident statistics, - Key actions undertaken in the year to reduce or eliminate risks highlighted at the previous audit; and - New areas highlighted for action in the coming year.
+- Undertake an annual audit of all health and safety practices and compliance with relevant legislation and approved codes of practice by an appropriate measure (Internal review or external audit). - Report the findings to the Management Team and Health and Safety Committee; and - Report annually to the Board on health and safety activity, to include: - Accident statistics, - Key actions undertaken in the year to reduce or eliminate risks highlighted at the previous audit; and - \circ New areas highlighted for action in the coming year.